Veteran Bernese

 When the end comes.

-Sadly and inevitably, it is a fact that one or two dogs appearing in the live list will not stay on it for lots of years (although some do).
-This is almost by definition when producing a list of the oldest dogs and is not because they are being celebrated on the list (as some people feel).
-It is not bad luck to let us all know about your marvellous long living Bernese but a way of celebrating longevity in our much maligned breed.
+Sadly and inevitably, it is a fact that a few dogs appearing in the list will not stay on it for lots of years (although some do).
+This will happen almost by definition when producing a list of the oldest dogs but it is not because they are being celebrated on the list (as some people feel).
+It is not bad luck to let us all know about your marvellous, long living Bernese but a way of celebrating welcome longevity in our much maligned breed.

-Sadly, the time will come to say goodbye to your beloved dogs, as they leave for Rainbow Bridge, so please do let Debbie O’Toole know so that the accuracy of the list can be maintained.
+Sadly, the time will come to say goodbye to your beloved dogs, as they leave for Rainbow Bridge, so please do let us know so that the accuracy of the list can be maintained.
+You can email on veterans@bernese.co.uk

-Sadly, it has been difficult to check the accuracy of the list of late so from 2024 we do require a new form by 30 November each year to confirm that your dog is still to appear on the list, otherwise we will remove their name.
-This new notice will act as you giving us permission to publish your dog’s details on the Club website and in the annual Handbook.
+Unfortunately, it has sometimes been difficult to check the accuracy of the list of late so we do require a new form or email written notice by 30 November each year to confirm that your dog is still to appear on the end of year list, otherwise we may remove their name.
+This new notice or email will act as you giving us permission to publish your dog’s details on the Club website and in the annual Handbook which goes to press early in each new year.

 .